Policies, Protocols & Procedures

 - Nausea or vomiting

-- If a student is experiencing any of these symptoms at home, they should not come to class and The Growing Stage should be notified as soon as possible.
+- If a camper is experiencing any of these symptoms at home, they should not come to camp and The Growing Stage should be notified.

-- If a student begins to display these symptoms while in class:
+- If a camper begins to display these symptoms while at camp:

 POSITIVE CASE OR EXPOSURE

-If a student tests positive for or has close contact with someone with a confirmed case of COVID-19 during the week between classes or the week following the final class, they should notify The Growing Stage staff as soon as possible.
+If a camper tests positive for or has close contact with someone with a confirmed case of COVID-19 during the week of camp or the week following the final day of camp, they should notify The Growing Stage staff as soon as possible.

 - Parents/guardians of students who shared a class with the positive student will be notified of a positive case.
 The CDC indicates that contagiousness of COVID-19 is highest two days before symptoms appear through five days after symptoms appear.
 This information will be shared anonymously to best inform whether exposure to other students has occurred.

-- If it is determined that there was a high chance of exposure or if otherwise determined based on the circumstances, class may be switched to our VIRTUAL platform for the following week and any subsequent weeks as deemed appropriate by The Growing Stage staff using latest information and guidelines.
+- If it is determined that there was a high chance of exposure or if otherwise determined based on the circumstances, camp may be switched to our VIRTUAL platform for the remainder of the camp week if deemed appropriate by The Growing Stage staff using latest information and guidelines.

-- Students who have recovered from COVID-19 may return to class no sooner than 10 days after symptoms first appeared and if they have had no symptoms for at least 72 hours and with clearance from their doctor.
+- Students who have recovered from COVID-19 may attend camp no sooner than 5 days after symptoms first appeared and if they have had no symptoms for at least 72 hours.
+If a student is attending camp sooner than 10 days after symptoms first appeared, they will be required to wear a face mask that meets CDC guidelines.

 - Please note, the CDC lists the following to define “close contact”: